I am a PhD Candidate and Rodney Fellow at UNC-Chapel Hill’s School of Information and Library Science working with Dr. Amelia Gibson.

 Kristen’s dissertation research examines Black emerging adults’ information exchange experiences (18-25) on their mental well-being regarding sexual violence they have experienced.
 I am utilizing participatory design to envision what this population needs from a space created to support their mental health.

-Kristen is a member of the Community Equity, Data, and Information Lab and an affiliate of the Center for Information, Technology, and Public Life.
-She holds a BS in the double major of Information Science & English and an MS in Library Science from UNC-Chapel Hill’s School of Information and Library Science.
-However, she draws from various disciplines in her approach to research (e.g. communication, sociology, health behavior, rhetoric).
+Kristen is a member of the Community Equity, Data, and Information Lab, an affiliate with the Center for Information, Technology, and Public Life, and an affiliate with the Center for Critical Race and Digital Studies.
+She obtained a BS in Information Science & English and an MS in Library Science from UNC-Chapel Hill’s School of Information and Library Science.
+Nevertheless, she draws from various disciplines in her approach to research (e.g. communication, sociology, health behavior, rhetoric).